BestTimesToVisit.com Logo

 packing

-Comfortable walking shoes are non-negotiable.
-Toledo's historic center is a labyrinth of cobblestone streets and inclines; you'll be doing a lot of walking, so leave the heels at home and opt for sturdy sneakers or walking sandals.
+Comfortable walking shoes are non-negotiable for Toledo!
+The city is built on a hill with cobblestone streets and lots of inclines.
+You'll be doing a lot of walking, so leave the heels at home and opt for sturdy sneakers or walking sandals to explore without blisters.

 safety